cynkra/databases-sg_stat-2024/README.md

 ## Instructor

 [Kirill Müller](https://www.cynkra.com/about/) has been working on the boundary between data and computer science for more than 25 years.
-He has been awarded five R consortium projects to improve database connectivity and performance in R. Kirill is a core contributor to several tidyverse packages, including dplyr and tibble, and is currently working on duckplyr, the next iteration of dplyr that uses DuckDB as a backend.
+He has been awarded several R consortium projects to improve database connectivity and performance in R; the DBI project is currently a top-level project with the R Consortium.
+Kirill is author and core contributor to several tidyverse packages, including duckplyr, tibble, and dplyr.
 He holds a Ph.D. in Civil Engineering from ETH Zurich and is a founder and partner at cynkra.

 -----